A list of illustrated talks, guided visits and activities offered by Surrey History Centre

 Guildford and its environs were a part of Lewis Carroll's private and family life for 30 years, and he is buried there, in the Mount Cemetery.
 The Lewis Carroll collections now at Surrey History Centre are a focal point for the study of the man and his life, and this talk gives a brief history of his connections with the county, the evolution of the collections and some of the strengths of our holdings.

 This talk focuses on the alarming and bizarre things that people have done over the years to enhance their beauty and be regarded as fashionable.
-It may surprise you to know just how dangerous our ancestors' clothes and makeup were and the extraordinary lengths they were prepared to go to just be al la mode.
+It may surprise you to know just how dangerous our ancestors' clothes and makeup were and the extraordinary lengths they were prepared to go to just be à la mode.
 Let this be a cautionary warning from history!
+This talk is available during office hours only.

 Do you have a visual impairment?

 We are also pleased to offer a talk about the work of Surrey History Centre aimed at those with visual impairments.
-Examples of early papers, parchments, wax seals etc are brought along for tactile demonstrations.
+Examples of early papers, parchments, wax seals for example are brought along for tactile demonstrations.
 Please ask for further information.

 Tour behind the scenes at Surrey History Centre

 Join us on a tour behind the scenes, exploring our archive rescue, cleaning and sorting areas, the conservation laboratory, packaging room, strong room and Surrey County Archaeological Unit.
-Tours take an hour and a half and cost £65 for a group of up to 12 people.
-Contact Sally Jenkinson to book on 01483 518737 or email@example.com
+Tours take an hour and a half and cost £80 for a group of up to 12 people.
+To book, email firstname.lastname@example.org

 Introductory Talk for Adult Education groups